OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

            /
 [Device 3}/
 ```
 Let's now look at layer 3 switches.
-These are a little more sophisticated than layer 2 as they can perform some of the responsibilites of a router.
+These are a little more sophisticated than layer 2 as they can perform some of the responsibilities of a router.
 These switches will send frames to devices and route packets to other devices using the IP protocol.

 `VLAN` = Virtual Local Area Network.
-Allows specific devices within a network to be virtually split up.
-Doing this means you can have two networks that can have an internet connections but are treated seperate from each other.
+It allows specific devices within a network to be virtually split up.
+Doing this means you can have two networks that can have an internet connection but are treated separately from each other.
 This is commonly seen within a company where the sales team will have a network and the accounting team will have a network.
 ```
  - - Sales - -
 |   [Device]  |